I could not be more excited to be a tourist in my own country.

 I walked left and right, following anything I laid my eyes on, passing cute little stores, Czech-themed restaurants and tourists-luring bars.

-I imagined what it had to be like back in the 12th century, when the castle was built and what kind of shops were taking the space now dedicated to souvenirs.
+I imagined what it had to be like back in the 12th century, when the castle was built and what kind of shops originally inhabited buildings now dedicated to souvenirs.

-I couldn’t wait to see the city in daylight.
+Once I defrost, I cannot wait to see the city in daylight.